bitovi/academy/src/react/4-props.md

 @highlight 1,3

-Notice above that the `MyButton` component now accepts a `onButtonClick` prop.
+Notice above that the `MyButton` component now accepts an `onButtonClick` prop.
 Now whenever the button is clicked it will call the callback function, making the `MyButton` component more reusable.

 ```jsx
 <MyButton onButtonClick={() => console.log('custom click action')}>